 Powell is now CEO and Co-Founder at AudioShake—a business that produces sound separation software.
 Her team of seven collaborates with everyone from big music labels to indie artists to break up previously recorded songs into their different parts, called stems.
 From there, the stems can be used for new creative revenue opportunities, such as remixes, commercials, and movie trailers.
 (Or, of course, karaoke.)
 AudioShake’s remote team of engineers and researchers, spread out across Silicon Valley, Texas, and Europe, spend much of their day sharing large files with clients and each other.
 And they rely on Dropbox for teams to make the process as smooth and efficient as possible.

 Dropbox definitely helps our productivity.
-It saves us 40 per cent of the time when we’re trying to collaborate with large files.
+It saves us 40 percent of the time when we’re trying to collaborate with large files.

-Work from one organised place
+Work from one organized place